 The exact criteria for MQLs differ between companies, but here are a few common indicators:

 - Downloading free in-depth content (e.g. a white paper)

 - Leaving items in the shopping cart to calculate shipping costs

-- Messaging your chatbot
+- Sending a message to your chatbot

 - Participating in free coupon giveaways (e.g. by signing up for a newsletter)

 - Answering quiz questions to get a product recommendation

 MQLs take more action and are more engaged with your marketing content than occasional visitors or passive content consumers (e.g. blog readers or newsletter subscribers).
 But how do they differ from SQLs?